tiongMax/Leetcode/DSA/README.md

 - 2270 - We can use sum(nums) instead of find the postfix sum.
 - 2559

+## String
+- 916 - If the order is not important (unlike substring / subsequence), we can find and compare the occurance of each character instead.

 ## Tree
 ### Trie
 - 208